erikd/ghc-llvm-next/Readme.md

 which automatically removes some of the stamp files to that running `make` again will run a new build and test cycle.

+## Versions

+GHC git HEAD currently uses the last stable LLVM reslease, version 3.7.
+However, the LLVM project has already branched version 3.8 and LLVM git HEAD is now marked as version 3.9.

+The master branch of this repo now builds against LLVM version 3.9, but there is also an local `llvm-3.8` that builds against LLVM's `release_38` branch.